A picturesque coastal town

 Stanley is a wonderful place to spend many relaxing hours.
 A renowned area for hiking, our Hong Kong bus tour whisks you away from the bustle of Central to the tranquillity of Stanley – a picture-perfect colonial seaside town perched on the southern edge of the island.

 Long before the British came to Hong Kong, Stanley was a simple fishing village.
 Gradually a popular fish market grew.
-And as Hong Kong boomed, this evolved into the mouth-watering and fascinating market that you’ll find here today.
+And as Hong Kong boomed, this evolved into the mouth-watering and fascinating Hong Kong market that you’ll find here today.

 Hop off and shop at Stanley Market